Me and the Alien MuMu: Manga

 Written and illustrated by Hiroki Miyashita, Me and the Alien MuMu was originally published as a one-shot in Shōnen Gahōsha's Young King OURs magazine on April 30, 2019.
 It began serialization in the same magazine two months later on June 28.
-Its chapters have been collected into eight tankōbon volumes as of April 2025.
+The series ended serialization on May 30, 2026.
+Its chapters were collected into ten tankōbon volumes released from April 30, 2020, to July 30, 2026.

 In September 2025, Kodama Tales announced that they had licensed the series for English publication beginning in February 2026.